All Episodes

 So anyway, here's another threat.

-This from Moody's.
+This is from Moody's.

-Nobody will listen to it either.
+And nobody, nobody will listen to it either.

-You know, snurdly, you sit there and you uh you ask me if I my sentimentality if I'm gonna start crying, and I know what that's a reference to.
+You know, Snerdley, you sit there and you ask me if I, my sentimentality, if I'm going to start crying.

 All right, fine.

-Now, what is did it embarrass you?
+Now, what is it?

-Does it is it make you uncomfortable?
+Does it make you uncomfortable?

-Well, then what's what's the big deal?
+Well, then, what's the big deal?

-You did you not like it, Don?
+Did you not like it, Dawn?

 Dawn didn't like it.

-It was over the top to the point you didn't believe it was genuine?
+It was over the top to the point you didn't believe it was genuine.

-Uh always genuine is over the top.
+Always genuine was over the top.

-But but I'm confused.
+But, but, but I'm confused.

-I thought we wanted all that kind of touchy feely sentimentality in men.
+I thought we wanted all that kind of touchy-feely sentimentality in men.

 I thought we wanted men that were able to cry and show their real emotion.

-We never got any kind of story about Bill Clinton and a fake tears and a bite in the lower lip.
+Here's my only point about this: we never got any kind of story about Bill Clinton and a fake tears and a bite in the lower lip.

 We always got stories of admiration about that.

-They they tried making Boehner a figure of hate.
+They tried making Boehner a figure of hate, and that didn't work, did it?

 Because I didn't see it.